freon4dsl/Freon4dsl/packages/test/tests-by-hand/Test Scenarios Core Editor Actions.md

 |     | Use mouse to show context menu, and select _Add before_ | a new list element is added before _gradeA_, cursor is in the <condition> box of the new element |
 |     | Repeat behavior as you like                             | elements are added                                                                               |

-:a: Enter is overloaded, inside a reference it show the dropdown or selects from the dropdown.
-Elsewjhere it adds an element to the list.
+:a: Enter is overloaded, inside a reference it shows the dropdown or selects from the dropdown.
+Elsewhere, it adds an element to the list.
 I think we should not add elements at typing Enter, as it is confusing.

 ### Scenario 7: deleting